 We have written about some of the people management aspects of it before: the importance of keeping contact with employees, offering an abundance of support, and promoting proper disconnect.
 However, there is also the more operational side of things, especially when the workers are internationally remote: understanding and complying with local regulations, complying with Health & Safety rules from a distance, keeping track of all existing WFH tax breaks and allowances, and many others.

 It’s those operational things that we devote our local work from home guides to.
 For this guide to Ireland, we have gathered all the rules and regulations employers and employees need to comply with, and compiled the latest tax breaks and allowances that are in place.
-(You can read about New Zealand here).
+(You can read about all other employment, payroll, tax and legal regulations in our comprehensive Ireland country guide).

 The work from home landscape in Ireland